wkumari/draft-wkumari-dnsop-localroot-bcp/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Making Local-Rool a Best Current Practice
+# Making LocalRoot a Best Current Practice

-This is the working area for the individual Internet-Draft, "Making Local-Rool a Best Current Practice".
+This is the working area for the individual Internet-Draft, "Making LocalRoot a Best Current Practice".

 * [Editor's Copy](https://wkumari.github.io/draft-wkumari-dnsop-localroot-bcp/#go.draft-wkumari-dnsop-localroot-bcp.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-wkumari-dnsop-localroot-bcp)